oj-tooth/synthocean/README.md

 The tool will soon be available for installation via pip.

+> [!TIP]
+> This code requires the use of the SWOT dataset, which is provided [here](https://ige-meom-opendap.univ-grenoble-alpes.fr/thredds/catalog/meomopendap/extract/MEOM/SWOT-geometry/catalog.html)
+>
 ## 🐛 Issues and Contributions

 If you encounter any issues or would like to contribute, please feel free to [open an issue here](https://github.com/Amine-ouhechou/synthocean/issues).